KeganPlayz/mobheadtweaks/README.md

 - Fixed Bugs where holding Piglin Heads in the mainhand or offhand would show the Ears
 - Fixed Bugs where holding Enchantment Tables in the mainhand or offhand would show the Book
 - Added all possible Education Edition Items
-- Added Sculk Sensor, Calibrated Sculk Sensor, Sculk Shrieker and More (All Animated Textures)
+- Added Sculk Sensor, Calibrated Sculk Sensor, Sculk Shrieker, Lectern, Lightning Rod, End Rod and More (All Animated Textures)